 Unlike traditional debit cards, however, you don’t need a bank account to use a prepaid card.
 You just load dollars directly onto the card and then use that balance for purchases.
 When the balance on the card dips too low, you reload more money.

-It will not require a credit check, but neither will it help you build credit since spending on prepaid cards is not tracked by credit bureaus.
-A study by The Pew Charitable Trusts found that the most common reasons people cited for using prepaid cards were to make purchases in places that don’t accept cash, to avoid credit card debt, to control spending and to avoid overdraft fees.
+A prepaid card will not require a credit check but neither will it help you build credit since spending on prepaid cards is not tracked by credit bureaus.

-4. Look for features that suit your needs.
-Some prepaid cards let you pay bills online, even setting up automatic monthly payments.
+When choosing a prepaid card, look for a card that fits your specific needs.
+For instance, some prepaid cards let you pay bills online, and even up automatic monthly payments.
 Some will issue payments via electronic check issued by the card company or let you withdraw cash from an ATM using a special PIN.

 - Transfer money from a bank account or financial institution.

 - Have your employer direct-deposit your paycheck onto your card.

 - Reload it at a retail store such as Walmart or Walgreens.